 The Charter, drawn up on the basis of a text put forward by the Standing Conference of Local and Regional Authorities of Europe, was adopted as a convention on 25 June 1992 by the Committee of Ministers of the Council of Europe, and was opened for signature in Strasbourg on 5 November 1992.
 It entered into force on 1 March 1998.

-On 29 June, the Chair of the Committee of Experts of the European Charter for Regional or...
+The Committee of Experts of the European Charter for Regional or Minority Languages has just...

-The Chair of the Committee of Experts of the European Charter for Regional or Minority...
+The Committee of Experts of the European Charter for Regional or Minority Languages (COMEX) and...

 1998-2018 : over 20 years the ECRML has contributed to the development of minority language legislation, policy and practice, enabling and encouraging the use of regional or minority languages in all domains of public life, from education, media and culture to public administration, courts and economic activities.